bxdoan/bxdoan/README.md

 <div align="center">

-> If you do what you’ve always done, you’ll get what you’ve always gotten.
+> If you’re gonna insist on gambling and then complain when you lose, you had better work on your game.

-> — Tony Robbins —
+> — Hatsu Kominato —

 </div>